If you have any questions or comments, please contact us at:

 This website and content is provided by the Central Houghton Neighborhood Association.
 The website is not operated by the City of Kirkland and the City of Kirkland is not responsible for any of its content, features, functionality, or applications.

-CHNA's next Regular meeting is scheduled for
+CHNA's next Regular meeting is being rescheduled for

 *Please note that the default day for meetings is the second Tuesday of the months of September, November, January, March, and May.
 To be timely, we may call special meetings to discuss topics of major neighborhood interest.